gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 ![Look, my blog](/assets/vscode-blog.png)

 It's a bit nerdy and quite power efficient.
 If you are in different scenarios, you can try to get the measures using the same method and draw your own conclusions, but to me the above measures mean that the laptop will keep up with the whole day in many cases.

-The table in this section is just to give you an idea about the toll of a single scenario when the laptop has achieved "its flow" while doing it: programs loaded, caches are stable, memory has been allocated, and then the power regime gets stable.
-It doesn't mean that you will get one of these scenarios for the whole day, because we jump from one to another.
-And also covers a very specific usage, developer oriented.

 # Network Factors that will Influence the Battery Life
 The network traffic is very energy-hungry.
 Nowadays, the network cards manage the power very efficiently to reduce their standby power usage, but when they have to intensely download information in a non-optimised way (e.g., many HTTP requests are much worse than streaming a Spotify playlist), they use their fair amount of energy.